Cantera/cantera/doc/doxygen/yaml/phase.md

     A dilute or concentrated liquid electrolyte which obeys the Pitzer formulation for nonideality
 -   <tt>@ref sec-yaml-ideal-condensed</tt>:
-    A condensed phase ideal solution
+    An ideal liquid or solid solution
 -   <tt>@ref sec-yaml-ideal-gas</tt>:
     A mixture which obeys the ideal gas law
 -   <tt>@ref sec-yaml-ideal-molal-solution</tt>: